How to Hike the Trail of Ten Falls at Silver Falls State Park

 So if you have your heart set on hiking one of the most popular trails anywhere in Oregon, here's a breakdown of what you need to know for having the best possible experience.

-Yep, you really can hike to 10 waterfalls and can walk behind four of those in the midst of a forested canyon.
 In all, five of the park's waterfalls are 100 feet or taller; two of the most-photographed include South Falls (which measures 177 feet tall) and North Falls (which tumbles 136 feet over a cliffside covered in lava rock).
-Visitors can walk behind both, and each can be accessed from a nearby parking area.
+Visitors can walk behind both, and each can be accessed from nearby parking areas.

-The trail is accessible and open all year long, though you'll want to keep a few things in mind.
 Winter may mean ice and snow on the shady trail, especially at viewpoints and sections of trail surrounding each waterfall which can become inundated with waterfall spray and freeze on the ground.
 The falls reach their raging peak in springtime, meanwhile, and some slow to a trickle by mid-summer (when the weather is admittedly nicest).
 Visitation is highest between June and September, thanks to school breaks and family vacations.
 Colorful displays of foliage can be found along the trail each fall.

 No matter the time of year, try to get started by 9 a.m., and aim for a weekday outing; an early hike, especially during the week, gives you plenty of daylight, offers a bit more solitude along the trail, and makes it easy to find convenient parking.